HotPatcher: A open source UE resource hot patching tool

 BaseVersion

-• bByBaseVersion: Denotes whether the patch is based on a certain base version.
-If false, it only packs selected filter files (the dependency will still be analyzed) and added external files.
-If true, a base version must be specified, or the patch cannot be executed.
-This property will also control whether Diff information will be generated; if false, no diff will be generated (a base version without diff is meaningless).
+• bByBaseVersion: Is the patch based on a certain base version?
+If set to false, it will only package the selected filter files (dependency analysis will still be performed) and added external files; if set to true, a base version must be specified, otherwise patch execution is not possible.
+This attribute will also control whether to generate Diff information; if false, no diff will be generated (no meaningful diff without a base version).

-• BaseVersion: This option should specify the version file that the patch is based on, which can be either ByRelease or the last patch generated, defaulting to *_Release.json.
+• BaseVersion: This option selects the version file on which the patch is based, it can be ByRelease or from the last patch generation, and defaults to *_Release.json.

 PatchSettings